AAA3A-AAA3A/AAA3A-cogs/docs/cog_reminders.rst

 About this cog
 --------------

 Don't forget anything anymore!
-Reminders in channels, in DMs or FIFO commands...
+Reminders in DMs, channels, FIFO commands sheduler, say sheduler...
+With 'Me Too', snooze and buttons.

 --------
 Commands
 --------

-Here are all the commands included in this cog (24):
+Here are all the commands included in this cog (26):

 * ``[p]remind [destination] [target] <time> [message_or_text=None]``
  Create a reminder with optional reminder text or message, in a channel with an user/role ping.